Melbourne Airport Rail Link

 The study will build on previous studies to examine potential transport improvements for Melbourne Airport, along with new detailed transport planning and analysis.

-Infrastructure Australia lists Melbourne Airport to CBD public transport capacity as a proposed initiative that is of medium term importance.
+Infrastructure Australia lists Melbourne Airport to CBD public transport capacity as a priority initiative that is of medium term importance.